We prepared a step-by-step guide how to connect Botium to the Azure DevOps Pipeline.

 The final task picks up the JUnit XML and publishes it as test result.

-Running Botium tests
+Running Botium Tests

 Now you can run your first Botium test in Azure.
 There are several triggers available in Azure DevOps to trigger the test run.

-You can fine-tune the triggers in the Triggers section of the pipeline configuration.
-You can either use the DevOps user interface to configure the triggers in your pipeline configuration, or you can modify your yaml definition.
+You can fine-tune the triggers in the Triggers section of the pipeline

 -